Nekolike/Mappy/README.md

 # Video showcase

 I recorded a showcase/tutorial to guide through the tool.
-The version of Mappy in this video is <1.0, so it's missing some features.
-A new video will be uploaded in the next days.
-You can check the video out here: [Youtube - Mappy](https://www.youtube.com/watch?v=JkStW1uJr7A)
+You can check the video out here: [Youtube - Mappy](https://www.youtube.com/watch?v=d_Me_jUMZgk)

 # Updates

 Check the Changelog.txt for a full list of updates.
 This place only contains informations about the current progress I'd like to share

-**Update 20.01.2020**
+**Update 19.01.2020**

 Version 1.0 is out.
 Removing is here, saving & loading is here.
 I am happy with the result and hope people can find use in the tool.
+I also recorded and uploaded a new version to show Mappy in its 1.0 state.
 Hope everyone is having a wonderful weekend :)

 # What can Mappy do?